box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 <Message size='small'>

-Some inputs maybe intentionally left unpopulated.
-For example, when your legal department specifies that the “Yes, I agree”field must be explicitly set by the signer.
+Some inputs may be intentionally left unpopulated.
+For example, when your legal department specifies that the “Yes, I agree” field must be explicitly set by the signer.

 </Message>